Structured insight: each level builds skills for understanding, repair, and connection.

 Why it matters:

 Without this, we repeat what we didn’t repair.
 With it, change becomes durable—children and newcomers don’t pay for old wounds.
+It turns lineage from a chain of silence into a living legacy of safety and dignity.

 → Map Level 10 – Rebuilding Generational Bridges Framework